-I cannot overstate the psychological benefit of running the site, which created a small but steady stream of income, while I was burning through my savings.
+I cannot overstate the psychological benefit of running the site, which created a small but steady income stream while I was burning through my savings.

 Plus, working on it would give me something productive to do besides being on permanent vacation.